 This Day in History: Marquis de Lafayette, adopted son of George Washington

-The two men first met in 1777, soon after Lafayette came to America.
-Lafayette was then just 19 years old.
+The two men met not long after Lafayette’s June 13 arrival in South Carolina.
+Lafayette had arrived, ready to help the American Army.
+He was then just 19 years old.
 General Washington was 45.
 Nevertheless, one of Lafayette’s biographers would say, “the two men bonded almost immediately.”

 Some people would find Washington rather stoic.
 Not Lafayette.
 He thought Washington warm and inviting—like the father he’d never had.
 For his part, Washington was taken by the enthusiasm of the younger man.
 Lafayette was invited into Washington’s fold almost immediately.